 - Asking for, dealing with and responding to feedback

 - Navigating the academic context and institutional requirements

 Doing a PhD entails so much more than the written ‘product’, so it is also possible to start a collaboration if you have questions that go beyond a particular text.
 If you’re interested in this option, get in touch – whether you have specific concerns, or are simply feeling clueless and lost.

-- I do not offer ‘coaching’ – I do not embrace the neoliberal values embedded in that practice, and am instead interested in a ‘collaboration’ (a two-way process since I learn from you at the same time as you learn from me).
+- I do not offer what is often referred to as ‘coaching’ – I am more interested in a ‘collaboration’ (a two-way process since I learn from you at the same time as you learn from me).

 - You’re not my ‘client’ – but another human being who needs support or advice.

 - I do not write a text for you – but help you produce better texts with more confidence and enthusiasm.

 Contact me (no details are necessary at this point) and I will get back to you to discuss the next steps.